kHarshit/kHarshit.github.io/_posts/2017-09-22-mathematics-and-beauty.md

 title: "Mathematics and Beauty"
 date: 2017-09-22
 categories: [Mathematics]
+excerpt: "A reflection on the aesthetic beauty found in mathematics from elegant proofs to surprising results like the parity of zero."
 ---

 > Mathematics when rightly viewed, possesses not only truth but supreme beauty.